ALOK158/Sign_Language_model/README.md

 2. Optimize the Model: Experiment with different architectures and hyperparameters to enhance performance.

-3. Deploy the System: Create a user-friendly interface and deploy the model for practical use in applications or devices.
+3. Deploy the System: Create a user-friendly interface and deploy the model for practical use in applications or devices .

 ## License